MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 # Tutorial: Practice data import and exploration (Microsoft R)

-Microsoft R Server and R Client provide the open source R base language and interpreter, plus additional proprietary functional libraries like [RevoScaleR](scaler-user-guide-introduction.md) for practicing data science at scale.
+**Applies to: Microsoft R Server and R Client [**<sup>1</sup>**](#chunking)**

-Although RevoScaleR is designed for large datasets, it helps to start with smaller data sets and simple analyses before graduating to larger data sets and more complex scenarios.
-This tutorial demonstrates data import using built-in sample data files.
+Microsoft R provides a native data file format (.xdf) efficient for reading arbitrary rows and columns.
+In this tutorial, you will learn how to convert a CSV text file into XDF using **rxImport** from the RevoScaleR function library.
+The **rxImport** function takes source data as an input and returns a data source object.
+Optionally, by specifying an *outFile* parameter, it creates an XDF.

+## What you will learn in this tutorial

+1. Convert CSV data to the XDF data file format
+2. Get information about the data source
+3. Summarize data
+4. Create a new .xdf file, sub-setting the original data set and performing data transformations

 ## Prerequisites